Stay Connected with Us

 Subscribe to receive news and updates from us.

-Bishop Colli’s dispensation from the Sunday obligation remains in effect, yet this does not mean a day off from praising God.
-As Christians faithful to the Lord, we continue to keep Sunday holy by making a spiritual communion by participating at Mass on television or online (visit the diocesan website for the link: www.dotb.ca), or through acts of devotion (for example, reading Scripture or praying the Rosary, chaplet of Divine Mercy or other devotions).
+The faithful are encouraged to keep Sunday holy by making a spiritual communion by participating at Mass on television or online (visit the diocesan website for the link: www.dotb.ca), or through acts of devotion (for example, reading Scripture or praying the Rosary, chaplet of Divine Mercy or other devotions).

 Anointing of the Sick